 Halton Hills real estate guide & listings for sale

-The predominance of single detached homes in the housing stock of Halton Hills is an important part of its character.
-This town is primarily composed of four or more bedroom and three bedroom homes.
-Homeowners occupy roughly 85% of the dwellings in Halton Hills and 15% are occupied by renters.
-About one quarter of homes in this town were built in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 1990s.
+The sizeable proportion of single detached homes in the housing stock of Halton Hills is an important part of its character.
+This part of the Greater Toronto metropolitan area is primarily composed of four or more bedroom and three bedroom homes.
+About 85% of the dwellings in the town are occupied by homeowners whereas the remainder are rented.
+This town did not experience a single construction boom; the construction of new homes in Halton Hills was spread throughout multiple decades in recent history.

 Parents and their children may consider it challenging to get to high schools and primary schools as pedestrians.
 Residents benefit from public and private elementary schools.
 Likewise, families may consider it very difficult to access daycares as a pedestrian.
 Concerning eating, some home buyers in this part of the Greater Toronto metropolitan area may have the option to buy their groceries on foot in one of about 20 stores, while others will have to turn to a vehicle.
 Residents are served by over 150 restaurants and coffee shops as well.